-As you know, our goal is to have a location independent source of income that will allow us to pay our expenses and hopefully pay our mortgage down earlier.
-I thought this site might be helpful for me in speeding up my learning for Illustrator and Flash.
-Due to my schedule, I’ve been using books as a means of instructing myself.
-I’ve learned the basics, but I felt I needed to see the techniques visually so I could pick them up easier.
+As you know, one of our goals is to have a location independent source of income that will allow us to pay our monthly expenses.
+I had been trying to learn how to use Adobe Illustrator through books, but found it hard to stay focused as some of the written instructions were unclear.
+I’ve learned the basics, but I felt I needed to see the steps and techniques visually so I could pick them up faster and easier.

-I went online and found some videos here and there, but nothing that worked well for me.
-When my friend mentioned Lynda.com, I decided to sign up and try it out.
-The price seemed extremely reasonable and it had all the lessons I was looking for.
+When I had a problem I went online and found some videos on YouTube and other sites, but nothing that worked well for me.
+When my friend mentioned Lynda.com, I decided to sign up and try it out myself.
+The price seemed extremely reasonable ($25-$37/month) and it had all the lessons I was looking for.
 It seemed like a win-win for me.

 Who is Lynda.com For?